 Monti’s Rotisserie & Bar, 714 Village Court, Santa Rosa, 707-568-4404.

-The Saloon at Jack London Lodge, Glen Ellen
+The Saloon at The Jack London Lodge, Glen Ellen

 True, it can be hard to find hard alcohol amid all the vineyards in this Wine Country part of the world.
-And it can be easy to pass right by this small bar, tucked in the Jack London Lodge in Glen Ellen at the gateway to Jack London Historic State Park.
+And it can be easy to pass right by this small bar, tucked into the 22-room The Jack London Lodge in Glen Ellen at the gateway to Jack London Historic State Park.